Yunxiang-Li/Cpp_Primer/Chapter 6. Functions/Chapter 6. Functions.md

 **In the second version of error_msg that has an ErrCode parameter, what is the type of elem in the for loop?**

 The type of `elem` in the for loop is `const std::string&`.

+## Exercise 6.29

+**When you use an initializer_list in a range for would you ever use a reference as the loop control variable?
+If so, why?
+If not, why not?**

+Each element in the initializer_list is a const element.
+Therefore, if each element is just a basic type element then we do not need to use any reference since the cost of copy each element is already very low.
+However, for each other type element(like a complex class object) then we should use const reference.